01 of 14

 05 of 14

 The berries of poison sumac start out green in spring and remain that color for much of the summer.
-They grow in clusters.
-The poison sumac berry cluster is quite distinct from the berry cluster of nonpoisonous sumacs (Rhus typhina, for example), in terms of color, shape, and texture.Continue to 6 of 14 below.
+They grow in clusters that are quite distinct from the berry clusters of nonpoisonous sumacs (Rhus typhina, for example), in terms of color, shape, and texture.Continue to 6 of 14 below.

 06 of 14

-A distinguishing feature of the berries of poison sumac is the fact that they aren't perfectly round.
+One distinguishing feature of the berries of poison sumac is that they aren't perfectly round.
 Although toxic to the touch for humans, poison sumac berries are not toxic to birds.
 Many birds, including quail, treat the berries as an emergency food source in winter.Continue to 7 of 14 below.

 07 of 14